ashleybye/foundation-formbuilder-rails/README.md

 3. For usage, see comments in the [source code](https://github.com/ashleybye/zurb-form-builder/blob/master/app/helpers/zurb_form_builder.rb).

+1. Install Rails at the command prompt if you haven't yet:

+        gem install rails

+2. At the command prompt, create a new Rails application:

+        rails new myapp

+   where "myapp" is the application name.

+3. Change directory to `myapp` and start the web server:

+        cd myapp
+        rails server

+   Run with `--help` or `-h` for options.

 ## TODO

 Complete form build for all form objects.
 Currently, I have only done: